kragen/dernocua/text/photoemissive-power.md

 thin-film cells.

-I got this idea from a discussion with Luke Parrish, who suggested that for space-based PV panels you could just use vacuum.
+I got this idea from a discussion with Luke Parrish, who suggested that for space-based PV panels you could just use vacuum, and contributed several other key ideas to what follows.

 Basic design
 ------------